brianddk/grub-recovery/README.md

 # grub-recovery

 Scripts that play with creating grub-recovery images.
 These scripts assume your running out of the ARCH Linux ISO.
-You can boot these images using the generic "Mac OS X (64 bit)" machine with VirtualBox.
+You can boot the resultant images using the generic "Mac OS X (64 bit)" machine with VirtualBox.

 # mkgrub